Teacher Development Programs

-The M.Ed. in Universal Design for Learning explores approaches to classroom design and curriculum development that support equal learning opportunities for all students.
+The MEd in Universal Design for Learning (UDL) and Inclusive Education explores approaches to classroom design and curriculum development that support equal learning opportunities for all students.
 It is appropriate for special education and general education K-12 teachers concerned about ensuring equity and access for all students in their schools and classrooms.

 The Mobile Technology Learning Certificate is a unique online program that equips teachers and school leaders with the skills needed to be effective educators in a mobile technology learning environment.
 Explore ways existing and emerging technologies, such as iPads, iPods, cell phones, Netbooks, and e-readers, are becoming learning tools and how they can be integrated into the classroom.